Best Solar Proposal Software UK Installers Can Use

 Considerations

-While strong on design and accessibility, UK-specific financial modelling depth may require closer validation, particularly for detailed storage ROI calculations.
+While strong on design and accessibility, UK-specific financial modeling depth may require closer validation, particularly for detailed storage ROI calculations.

 Pricing: Free core platform; fees for API access and app connectors